pedrosecchi67/LovelacePM/README.md

 LovelacePM comes with an automation of Mark Drela's viscous-inviscid Xfoil panel method code to ease strip theory viscous corrections and thus make the package complete in itself in its capability of assisting aircraft design.

-To get instructions on how to use this automation for viscous corrected, check out:
+To get instructions on how to use this automation for viscous corrections, check out:

 ```
 from LovelacePM import *